for Holiday Shopping in Philadelphia

 Just a 20-minute drive from Philadelphia, the King of Prussia Mall is the largest shopping mall in the United States of America.
 And around the holidays, the mall is packed with festivities, deals and thousands of shoppers.
 Boasting more than a handful of department stores and 400-plus stores, boutiques and restaurants, King of Prussia has more pure retail shopping space than any other attraction in America and it features stores that cannot be found elsewhere in the region.

 Reading Terminal Market

-The nation’s oldest continuously operating farmers’ market, Reading Terminal Market in Center City boasts more than 80 unique merchants, three of which are descendants of original stand holders from when it opened more than 110 years ago.
-Stroll through the vast bazaar and browse everything from hand-made imported crafts and American quilts to fresh produce, dairy products, exotic meats and seafood, freshly cut flowers, cookbooks and expertly prepared foods of all kinds.
+The nation’s oldest continuously operating farmers’ market, Reading Terminal Market in Center City boasts more than 80 different merchants, three of which are descendants of original stand-holders from when it opened more than 110 years ago.
+Stroll through the vast bazaar and browse everything from handmade imported crafts and American quilts to fresh produce, dairy products, exotic meats and seafood, freshly cut flowers, cookbooks and expertly prepared foods of all kinds.

 Philadelphia Premium Outlets

 Located just 35 miles northwest of Center City, the Philadelphia Premium Outlets in Limerick feature more than 150 designer and brand-name outlet stores in an astounding 425,000-square-foot outdoor space.

 With more than 1.7 million square feet of shopping, Philadelphia Mills, formerly Franklin Mills, is only 15 miles from Center City Philadelphia.
 Bargain hunters can find up to 60 percent off designer merchandise in 200 great stores and enjoy the mall’s two food courts, a ton of restaurant options and a 14-screen movie theater.